earends/Clock-Blog/README.md

 ##BackLog
 For this to go live we need:
+    - events need to handle 402 forbidden in a unaproved guest
-    - update list of events and blogs
+    - update list of events and blogs DESIGN
-    - update the content control page design
+    - update the content control page design to add new and update approved guest
+        - need two new components
     - add functionality for going and not going
-        - this includes creating services
-    - need to update date for event stuff (eventDate was changed to a string)
-    - need to add a location to the event
+        - need to make service calls for creating new guest and updating guest